Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-css-skew-cards.md

   - tailwind
 ---

 Tailwind is a fantastic CSS framework.
-It makes it so easy to create cool designs without much effort.
+It makes it so easy to create incredible designs without much effort.

-Today I want to create something very basic but widely used: Skew cards.
+Today I want to create something fundamental but widely used: Skew cards.

-They are cards that are skewed in a specific direction, and the offset is the skewed opposite.
+They are cards skewed in a specific direction, and the offset is the skewed opposite.

 It looks like this: